reklis/raspberrypi-twitter-mood-light/README.md

 ### boot launch

-If you want the program to start automatically, you'll need to compile the C launcher, setuid and schedule it
+If you want the program to start automatically, you'll need to schedule it

     # install the start script
     # might want to double check the paths in here